top of page

 • Artificial sugars in diet soda are linked to cancer.

 Quitting soda can be tough, so don’t do it all at once.
 Try replacing it with something healthier, like lemon water or iced tea sweetened with monk fruit or stevia.
+(I personally prefer monk fruit or xylitol over stevia - I don't like the aftertaste in stevia)

 Low-Fat Yogurt